coraxie-ca/multi-threading-project/README.md

 A functioning, multi-threaded simulation, that contains one ghost thread and four hunter threads.
 These five entities hang out in the connected rooms in a house.
 The only ghost could leave evidence in a room, and move to a random, connected room, only if a hunter is NOT in the room.
 Hunters could collect evidence, and move to a random, connected room.
 When ghost's boredom timer reaches BOREDOM_MAX, it will end its haunting.
 When hunters' boredom timer or fearness timer reach the max, they will be removed from the simulation.

 # list of files included in the project and their purposes:
-README.md :     informations of the program and how to run the program

-defs.h :        the header file, contains forward declarations, type definitions, error codes and other definitions main.c :        the source file, contains main() house.c :       the source file, contains initHouse(), cleanupHouse(), and populateRooms()
+README.md :     informations of the program and how to run the program \n defs.h :        the header file, contains forward declarations, type definitions, error codes and other definitions main.c :        the source file, contains main() house.c :       the source file, contains initHouse(), cleanupHouse(), and populateRooms()